plancksecurity/planck-proxy/README.md

 optional arguments:
-  -h, --help            show this help message and exit --DEBUG               Set DEBUG mode, default is False --EXTRA_KEYS EXTRA_KEYS
-                        FPR for the Extra Key to decrypt messages, default is "4BBCDBF5967AA2BDB26B5877C3329372697276DE" --keys_dir KEYS_DIR   Directory where the extra key should be imported from, default is "keys" --work_dir WORK_DIR   Directory where the command outputs are placed, default is "work" --SMTP_HOST SMTP_HOST
+  -h, --help            show this help message and exit --DEBUG               Set DEBUG mode, default is False --keys_dir KEYS_DIR   Directory where the extra key should be imported from, default is "keys" --work_dir WORK_DIR   Directory where the command outputs are placed, default is "work" --SMTP_HOST SMTP_HOST